ravinder25886/RSEasyExceptionHandler/RS_EasyExceptionHandling/README.md

 ## Features
 - ASP.Net Core 6 error tracking in the SQLite database
 - Send an error notification to the team
+- Easy to access log data with help ErrorLogController

 ## Getting started